vmware/vmware-aria-operations-integration-sdk/README.md

     # Run a simple test query
     cursor.execute("SHOW databases")
+    for database in cursor: # The cursor needs to be consumed before it is closed logger.info(f"Found database '{database}'")
     cursor.close()
 ```

 Since we can expect that this will fail, e.g., if the user provides the wrong username
 and password, we should ensure there is good error-handling in this function.

-If the
+If we detect a failure (e.g., in the `except` block), we should call
+`result.with_error(error_message)` to indicate the test has failed.
+If no errors have
+been attached to the `result` object, the test will pass.
+(Note that calling
+`result.with_error(...)` multiple times in the same test will result in only the last
+error being displayed.)

-management pack will be widely distributed, it may also be worthwhile to catch common
+If the management pack will be widely distributed, it may also be worthwhile to catch
-errors and ensure the resulting messages are user-friendly.
+common errors and ensure the resulting messages are user-friendly.

 We should now be able to run `mp-test connect` to run this code.
 The `mp-test` tool
 will ask you to create a new connection, prompting for 'host', 'port', 'username', and